syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/righttoleft.md

 # Right-To-Left

-SfDateTimeEdit control elements can be aligned in right-to-left layout.
-The `RightToLeftLayout` property is used for international applications where the language is written from right to left such as Hebrew or Arabic.
-SfDateTimeEdit control laid out from right to left when `RightToLeftLayout` is `true` and  `RightToLeft` value is `Yes`.
+`SfDateTimeEdit` control elements can be aligned in right-to-left layout.
+This control laid out from right to left when `RightToLeft` value is `Yes`.
 The following code snippets illustrates the same.

 {% tabs %}